-The CARITAS Works Workforce Development Program consists of three components that will ultimately guide participants to attain sustainable economic security and become productive, independent, joyful, and service-driven members of their community.
+The CARITAS Works workforce development program consists of three components.
+Each one guides participants to attain sustainable economic security and become productive, independent, joyful, and service-driven members of their community.

-- Works is a five-week, eight hour a day (160+ hours), job-readiness and skills development program.
+- Works is a five-week, eight-hour a day (160+ hours), job-readiness and life skills development program.
 The program encompasses: character building, career development and life skills classes, including 24 hrs. of computer classes.

 - Job Club provides access to the computer lab, employment resources, and personal assistance with job applications and resources to support employment opportunities.
-Temporary employment with a small stipend through CARITAS is available while an active member of Works Job Club.
+Temporary employment with a small stipend through CARITAS is available while they are an active member of Job Club.

 - AfterWorks offers two years of job placement support and follow-up, including access to the computer lab, a career development specialist, job resources, classes to support graduate’s current employment, and opportunities to help them develop their careers.